UMD-CS-STICs/389Lspring18/codelabs/codelab-04/README.md

 ubuntu@ip-1-2-3-4:~$ sudo apt-get update
 ```

-To get this us up and running, we'll need Apache (HTTP Server), PHP (server-side scripting), and MySQL (relational DBMS).
-Run the following command to install all three.
+We're going to launch a basic LAMP server (Linux, Apache, MySQL, PHP).
+We're running Ubuntu (a flavor of Linux), but we'll need to install Apache (an HTTP Server), PHP (server-side scripting language), and MySQL (relational DBMS).
+Run the following command to install all three:

 ```
 ubuntu@ip-1-2-3-4:~$ sudo apt-get install lamp-server^
 ```

 You'll be prompted to create a password for the MySQL root user, do so and write it down; do not leave it blank.

 ![create-password](../../../media/codelabs/codelab-04/create-password.png)